-Successful completion of the General Educational Development exam leads to a high school equivalency credential for individuals who do not have a high school diploma.
-A GED credential can be used to pursue a college education or career advancement.
+Successful completion of the General Educational Development (GED) exam leads to a high school equivalency credential for adult learners without a high school diploma.
+This GED credential can be used to pursue a college education or career advancement.

 Step 2: Prepare for the Exam

 Several resources are available to help adult learners prepare for the exam.
 The GED testing service, for example, offers free or low-cost practice tests and tutorials online.
 Several community and technical colleges also provide test prep classes through their adult education departments.
 Examinees can typically obtain additional test prep materials at their local libraries and might even be able to find free online resources, such as PBS' Literacy Link featuring GED exam videos.